nishant-aka-nik/supa_go_ltp_updater/README.md

 - keep tracking the price against pivot point
 - issues - we have to think something about retracement pattern by code

-TODO:
+TODO: Done
 entry filter -
-- volume > 2.5
+- volume > 1.5
+- cross match
-- change pct > 2.5
+- openCloseDiff > 2
-- green candle
-- (price_away_from_52high == difference_between_high_and_close) < 2
+- highCloseDiff < 2.5

 TODO:
-add all the filtered stocks to a analysis table then we will take the percentage difference between current price and entry price we will see the total profit whether it will work or not
+ - add all the filtered stocks to a analysis table then we will take the percentage difference between current price and entry price
+ - we will analyse the total profit whether it will work or not
+ - add new column - profit, in filter_history and argus will calculate the profit every day on it
+ - add new column trade_completed bool it will also mark the exit of the stock when price cross down the 20 ema and we will not calculate the profit on these stocks

 TODO:
 - write code to make the "last_traded_price" to be updated using go routines
 - write code to upsert data to historic prices table every working day at 5 pm
+- write a code to calculate 20 ema of the stock